ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     > [!IMPORTANT]
     > **The `Bandwidth` tab allows you to adjust the read/write capabilities of the storage drive**\
-    > Only adjust the bandwith options if you are really sure about how to set them up.
+    > Only adjust the bandwidth options if you are really sure about how to set them up.

     Knowing all this, choose the `ssd_disks` thinpool as `Storage`, put a small number as `Disk Size` (such as 10 GiB), and ensure to enable the `Discard` and `SSD emulation` options.
 Leave the `IO thread` option enabled (as it is by default), and do not change the default value already set in the `Async IO` parameter.
 Do not change any of the remaining parameters in this dialog.

     ![Disks tab filled at Create VM window](images/g020/debian_vm_create_vm_disk_filled.webp "Disks tab filled at Create VM window")

     This way, you've configured the `scsi0` drive you see listed in the column at the window's left.
-If you wanted to add more drives, click on the `Add` button and a new drive will be added with default values.
+If you want to add more drives, click on the `Add` button and a new drive will be added with default values.

 6. The next tab to fill is `CPU`.
 Since you have enabled the `Advanced` checkbox in the previous `Disks` tab, you'll see the advanced parameters of this and following steps right away: